Rust-SDL2/rust-sdl2/README.md

 to the latest version, and run `cargo clean`.
 If that fails, please let us know on the issue tracker.

+# Contributing

+Any Pull Request is welcome, however small your contribution may be !
+There are, however, conditions to contribute:

+* New features must be properly documented, be it via examples or inline documentation (via `cargo doc`).
+Documentation must be for the end user as well as your next fellow contributor.
+* Breaking changes must have a proper argumentation with it.
+While the pre-1.0 state of this crate allows us to be somewha unstable, **useless breaking changes will be denied**.
+* Minor changes, breaking changes and new features added via Pull Request must be added in the [changelog][changelog] file.
+It is now **mandatory** to log your changes in the changelog.
+A short description with a link to your commit/pull request within GitHub is fine.
+Internal, documentation or meta-changes (travis build change, README instructions updates, ...) don't have to be added in the changelog.

+[changelog]: ./changelog.md
 [crates-io-badge]: https://img.shields.io/crates/v/sdl2.svg
 [crates-io-url]: https://crates.io/crates/sdl2
 [trav-ci-img]: https://travis-ci.org/AngryLawyer/rust-sdl2.png?branch=master